-Some information in the Dressage Division is © 2015 United States Equestrian Federation, Inc. (USEF).
+\Some information in the Dressage Division is © 2018 United States Equestrian Federation, Inc. (USEF).
 Reprinted with the permission of USEF.
 All rights reserved.
 Reproduction without permission is prohibited by law.
 USEF is not responsible for any errors or omissions in the publication or for the use of its copyright materials in any unauthorized manner.

-- Working walk A marching gait in which the footfalls of the horse's feet follow one another in four-beat time. well-marked and maintained in all work at the walk. - Free walk on a loose rein The free walk is a relaxing gait in which the horse is allowed complete freedom to lower and stretch out its head and neck. - Free walk on a long rein This gait gives the horse freedom to lower and stretch out its head and neck, while the rider still maintains contact. - Working trot The working trot is a two-beat gait.
-It should always be done with free, active and regular steps, and it should be moved into without hesitation.
-The horse should maintain rhythm and balance. - Lengthened trot This trot is the same as the working trot except that the frame and stride of the horse must lengthen without a change in rhythm or speed. - Working canter The canter, at a three-beat pace, should be light and cadenced, with regular strides, and should be moved into without hesitation. - Lengthened canter Same as the working canter except that the frame and stride of the horse must lengthen without a change in rhythm or speed. - Transitions The change of gait and speed should be smooth and not abrupt.
-The rhythm of the pace should be maintained up to the moment when the gait is changed. - Direction changes - These changes should be performed without resistance or change of gait, rhythm or speed. - Rider The rider's upper body should be erect yet relaxed, resting steadily on the pelvis.
+- Working trot-The working trot is a two-beat gait.
+It should always be done with free, active, and regular steps, and it should be moved into without hesitation.
+The horse should maintain rhythm and balance. - Lengthened trot-This trot is the same as the working trot except that the frame and stride of the horse must lengthen without a change in rhythm or speed. - Working canter-The canter, at a three-beat pace, should be light and cadenced, with regular strides, and should be moved into without hesitation. - Lengthened canter-Same as the working canter except that the frame and stride of the horse must lengthen without a change in rhythm or speed. - Transitions-The change of gait and speed should be smooth and not abrupt.
+The rhythm of the pace should be maintained up to the moment when the gait is changed. - Direction changes-These changes should be performed without resistance or change of gait, rhythm, or speed. - Rider-The rider's upper body should be erect yet relaxed, resting steadily on the pelvis.
 The lower back should be supple to absorb the motion of the horse's stride.
 The legs should be steady and the thighs stretched well downward.
 The rider's upper arms should remain close to the body, with the hands establishing a position over the withers of the horse so there is a straight line from the rider's elbow to the bit.
 Riding with both hands is obligatory unless otherwise specified.

 The seat of the saddle should always have the deepest point in the middle, and the rider should sit exactly in the middle of the saddle.
-In this position, the rider is able to apply the aids unobtrusively and can follow the activity of the horse without interfering with the horse's movements.
-The position is correct when the rider can control the horse through the influence of his or her seat and with quiet hands and steady contact with both legs.
+In this position, the rider can apply the aids unobtrusively and can follow the activity of the horse without interfering with the horse's movements.
+The position is correct when the rider can control the horse through the influence of their seat and with guiet hands and steady contact with both legs.